krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 : An object-oriented language developed and maintained by Microsoft.
 Runs on .NET common language infrastructure.

 **F#**
-: A language developed and maintained by Microsoft with functional-first features insipred by languages like standard ML and OCaml.
+: A language developed and maintained by Microsoft with functional-first features inspired by languages like standard ML and OCaml.

 **TypeScript**
 : Another language developed by Microsoft.
-A strongly typed, compiled superset of JavaScript.
+A strongly typed, compiled super set of JavaScript.
 Utilized by the Angular project.
 ```

 **C#**
 : An object-oriented language developed and maintained by Microsoft.
 Runs on .NET common language infrastructure.

 **F#**
-: A language developed and maintained by Microsoft with functional-first features insipred by languages like standard ML and OCaml.
+: A language developed and maintained by Microsoft with functional-first features inspired by languages like standard ML and OCaml.

 **TypeScript**
 : Another language developed by Microsoft.
-A strongly typed, compiled superset of JavaScript.
+A strongly typed, compiled super set of JavaScript.
 Utilized by the Angular project.

 The deepest non-whitespace character after the definition marker is the column which corresponds the required indentation for the rest of the definition.
 Otherwise, indentation of four spaces or one tab is utilized.
 A list item ends when a line with the next definition marker is found.
 Indented lines which follow the above rule for indentation may then contain any amount of indentation (line wrapping).